Hey, thanks for stopping to figure out 9 steps to get moving when you don’t feel like doing anything!

 - Dog fed

 - Make up on

 Yay!
 You did it!
+9 steps to get moving when you don’t feel like doing anything!
 You’re ready to take on the day!

 You’re ready to go.
 Whether or not you have any place to go is another story.
 But you’re ready if someone knocks on your door or phones with an emergency.
 All you have to do is grab your keys and go.